pwnageByButchy/NagiosToHomeAssistant/README.md

 #### Configure Stuff ####

-edit the /etc/nagios4/resources.cfg file and add the Items mentioned in file Nagios/resources.cfg
+* edit the /etc/nagios4/resources.cfg file and add the Items mentioned in file Nagios/resources.cfg

-edit the /etc/nagios4/objects/commands.cfg file and add the Items mentioned in file Nagios/commands.cfg
+* edit the /etc/nagios4/objects/commands.cfg file and add the Items mentioned in file Nagios/commands.cfg

-Restart nagios
+* Restart nagios

 #### Test The Configuration ####

-Go into the Nagios UI and send "custom notification" for both a Host and Service (Hint in the MQTT Broker Configuration in Home Assistant setup a listener for "Nagios-Alert/#" and you should see the MQTT published messages and Topic
+* In Home Assistant for to Integrations and the MQTT Broker Configuration, setup a listener for "Nagios-Alert/#" and you should see the MQTT published messages and Topic
+* Go into the Nagios UI and send "custom notification" for both a Host and Service

 ## Do Node-Red ##